 I do however want and wish I could be more vibrant in social situations.
 Less of a wallflower if you will.
 Not so much because I care what others think of me, which I actually do but more because I admire charismatic and lively people.
 I strive to continually evolve and improve myself and this is one way in which I have chosen to do it.

-Why Am I So Boring?- My story of being and feeling like a boring person
+Why Am I So Boring?- My story of feeling like a boring person

 I was the kid who ate lunch alone